MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/04-r-data-analysis.md

 [*Back to top*](#contents)

-Let's say we would like to know what is the mean (average) life expecteny in the dataset.
+Let's say we would like to know what is the mean (average) cell abundance in our dataset.
 R has a built in function function called `mean()` that will calculate this value for us.
-We can apply that function to our lifeExp column using the `summarize()` function.
+We can apply that function to our cells_per_ml column using the `summarize()` function.
 Here's what that looks like:

 ~~~
-summarize(gapminder_data, averageLifeExp=mean(lifeExp))
+summarize(sample_data, average_cells=mean(cells_per_ml))
 ~~~
 {: .language-r}